-Each time I have a blood draw, a blood sample may be collected and used for MyCode research.
+A blood sample may be collected and used for MyCode research when I have a blood draw.
 If we find information that we determine to be important to your health care, we may share that information with you and your doctor and place it in your electronic medical record.